rdamashek/Community-Through-Caring/README.md

 NOTE that the code is in `/MAIN` directory

 ### Setting up the database

-Please follow these steps to install the database to your local server.
+Follow these steps to install the necessary database for your local server.

 - Open your local database server, like `localhost/phpmyadmin` and create a new database named `community_caring`
 - Once the database is created, uplaod the database file.
 You can find the database file in `/Database/community_caring.sql` directory of your project.